Museum garden Gaasbeek

 This is a completely newly built garden, specially designed to suit its purpose as a museum garden.
 The garden is situated on a historical site where gardens existed in the past.
 It is made up of six garden sections:

 - A terrace garden with an Italian-style orangery garden.

 - A kitchen garden, divided into four squares, with a greenhouse, cold frames and beds for flowers and herbs.
 In the middle is a cloister with low standard pyramid-shaped pear trees, flat-lying garlands and rose columns.

 - Berry and fig gardens, with a cross-shaped arbour with an abundance of espaliered fruit and flowers.

 - An orchard with a regional collection of half standard plum trees.

-- An orchard with full standard fruit trees, typical of Pajottenland fruit farming circa 1900, with a traditional fruit shed and a mushroom cellar.
+- An orchard with full standard fruit trees, typical of Pajottenland fruit farming circa 1900, with a traditional fruit shed.

 - An orchard with low standard trees showing how cultivation practices have evolved over time from around 1950 to the present.

 Espaliered fruit grows up against all the walls in a range of varieties, representing the largest collection of traditional espalier shapes.
 The fruit baskets are really something to behold.